 Brand evangelism can be defined as a consumer’s dedication and enthusiasm about a brand, generally inspired by an emotional connection.
 Brand evangelists are your most valuable customers—they enthusiastically recommend your brand simply because they enjoy it, which is the most valuable type of free advertising.
 Not everyone can or will become a brand evangelist, and not all brands easily inspire this behavior.
 So how can you improve brand evangelism and earn more of these invaluable customers?
+We’ve updated this blog post in 2025 to give you even more strategies for creating brand evangelism and inspiring brand loyalty.

 The Psychology of Brand Evangelism: What is Brand Evangelism and How Can You Inspire It?